nathanjhood/base64/README.md

 When choosing to build an addon using the NodeJS C headers directly, you must build against the same NodeJS version that you intend to run on.

 The above is the primary reason why I have adapted a C++ base64 implementation, instead of a more common C implementation (such as GNU); you should not experience any issues with differing NodeJs versions and nvm when building this project, thanks to the NodeJs C++ addon's ABI stability.

-### Trying to build the NodeJs addon manually?

-When building this project from the npm/yarn command, the package 'cmake-js' is invoked, which reads from the same build script (```CMakeLists.txt```) as the CMake CLI does.
-However, cmake-js also passes an argument equivalent to ```-DCMAKE_CXX_FLAGS:STRING=-DBUILDING_NODE_EXTENSION```, which is used in the build script to detect that we are also building the node addon part of the script.
-You may also pass the above arg manually when building with CMake directly on the command line, as long as you have already done ```npm install```or ```yarn``` to acquire these headers; they should be found in the usual ```node_modules``` folder at the project root.

 ## Coming soon...